Error Handling

 Error handling is a critical part of any JavaScript application, especially when dealing with asynchronous operations, various error types, and error propagation across multiple layers.
 In the Hive Agent Framework, we provide a robust and consistent error-handling structure that ensures reliability and ease of debugging.

-FrameworkError
+The FrameworkError class

-classAll errors thrown within the Hive Agent Framework extend from the base FrameworkError class, which itself extends Node.js's native .
+FrameworkError classAll errors thrown within the Hive Agent Framework extend from the base FrameworkError class, which itself extends Node.js's native AggregateError.

-Benefits of using FrameworkError
+Benefits of using FrameworkError:

 Multiple Error Handling: Supports handling multiple errors simultaneously, which is particularly useful in asynchronous or concurrent operations.